 but lower for manganese and nickel steels.
 Quenching is done in

-either water, oil, or air, depending upon the results desired.
+either water, oil, or air, de

 The steel is then very carefully reheated to refine the case, the